bonigarcia/webdrivermanager/README.md

 Notice that simply adding ``WebDriverManager.chromedriver().setup();`` WebDriverManager does magic for you:

-1. It checks for the latest version of the WebDriver binary.
+1. It checks the version of the browser installed in your machine (e.g. Chrome, Firefox).
+2. If checks the version of the driver (e.g. *chromedriver*, *geckodriver*).
+If unknown, it will use the latest version of the driver.
-2. It downloads the WebDriver binary if it's not present on your system.
+3. It downloads the WebDriver binary if it's not present on your system.
-3. It exports the required WebDriver Java environment variables needed by Selenium.
+4. It exports the proper WebDriver Java environment variables required by Selenium.

 So far, WebDriverManager supports **Chrome**, **Firefox**, **Opera**, **PhantomJS**, **Microsoft Edge**, and **Internet Explorer**.
 For that, it provides several *drivers managers* for these browsers.
 These *drivers managers* can be used as follows: